 And finally, there’s the beautiful pattern of the Popcorn Flower Granny Squares.
 This one might take up a lot of yarn (a lot more than scraps at least), but it’s absolutely worth it.
 The original picture is by Coco Rose Diaries.
 The free pattern for this granny square can be found on the Mille Makes blog.

-I hope you’ve enjoyed these patterns!
-Granny never goes out of style, so you really can’t go wrong with a classic (or slightly more modern) Granny Square.
-Do you have a favourite pattern for Granny Squares that you like to share with us?
-Place them in the comments!
+Granny never goes out of style, so you really can’t go wrong with a classic (or slightly more modern) Granny Square, so there's absolutely no reason not to start your next project!

 Comments